ramonrovirosa/Strophe_Wrapper_Library/README.md

  * To join a chat session: `Chat.mucJoin('roomName','nickname','password')`
  * To leave a chat session: `Chat.mucLeave('exitMessage')`
    + The exitMessage parameter is an optional exit message
- * To send a message to everyone in the chat conversation: `Chat.mucSendMessage('roomName','message','type')`
+ * To send a message to everyone in the chat conversation, use the same method as for individual methods: `Chat.sendMessage('roomName','message','type')`
-   + Nickname: is an optional parameter that is the nickname you want others receiving the message to see you as...default is your Jid.
+   + roomName: is the name of the muc room  you are sending the message to e.g (`exampleroom@conference.localhost`).
-   + Type: an optional parameter by default type='groupchat', but can also be chat for individual chat messages to a single jid.
+   + Message: the chat message body text.
+   + Type:Specify the type as **'groupchat'** instead of the default chat.
+ Example: `Chat.sendMessage("examplechat@conference.localhost","hello everyone, welcome","groupchat")`
  * To send a presence message for room createion call: `Chat.mucSendPresence('roomName')`
  * To create an instant room: `Chat.mucCreateRoom('roomName')` **This is still a little buggy, not a stable feature**